 Current research activities

-My current projects include a co-authored book on histories of colonial planning that came of my time at the Max Planck Institute for the History of Science.
+I also have an ongoing project on histories of colonial and postcolonial planning that came of my time at the Max Planck Institute for the History of Science.

 Global Connectinos since 1450